MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 ## Summary

 Native Forms allow Xamarin.Forms [`ContentPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/)-derived pages to be consumed by native Xamarin.iOS, Xamarin.Android, and Universal Windows Platform (UWP) projects.
-Native projects can consume `ContentPage`-derived pages that are directly added to the project, or from a PCL, .NET Standard Library, or Shared Project.
+Native projects can consume `ContentPage`-derived pages that are directly added to the project, or from a .NET Standard library project or Shared Project.
 This article explained how to consume `ContentPage`-derived pages that are directly added to native projects, and how to navigate between them.

 ## Related Links